Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Results

 \textbf{Impact of diffusion self-supervision across different domains:} To assess the effectiveness of our multi-domain self-supervised learning strategy for the diffusion model, we compared DMSM’s performance using only single-domain self-supervision.
 Figure \ref{fig:network_ablation} provides a visual comparison between models trained with only k-space self-supervision (2nd column) and those incorporating both k-space and image-domain self-supervision (last column).
 The results demonstrate that multi-domain self-supervision significantly improves reconstruction quality and reduces error.
 The quantitative comparison in Table \ref{tab:ablation_study} further supports this observation, showing a performance drop from 38.15 dB to 36.39 dB when image-domain self-supervision is omitted.
 Notably, the model failed to converge when trained with image-domain self-supervision alone, underscoring the necessity of incorporating both domains for effective self-supervision.
 The results are not reported for image-domain self-supervision for this reason as well.

 \textbf{Impact of Sub-Network Structure in DMSM:} The backbone network in DMSM comprises two key modules: LHAN and DC.
 Here, we extensively evaluate the contribution of each component.
 Figure \ref{fig:network_ablation} presents a visual comparison between reconstructions without PAB in LHAN (3rd column) and with PAB in LHAN (last column).
 As shown, PAB effectively extracts features using parameter-free attention, significantly reducing reconstruction error.
 Table \ref{tab:ablation_study} and Figure \ref{fig:plot_cascade} provide a detailed quantitative analysis of different numbers of PABs in LHAN.
 Performance is suboptimal without PAB (i.e., number of PAB = 0) but improves and converges when the number of PAB reaches to about 4.
 Additionally, we examine the impact of DC in the diffusion process.
 Both the visual examples in Figure \ref{fig:network_ablation} and the quantitative results in Table \ref{tab:ablation_study} show that removing DC severely degrades performance, decreasing from 39.15 dB to 28.82 dB.
-This highlights the critical role of data consistency in ensuring effective diffusion-based reconstruction.
+This highlights the critical role of data consistency in ensuring effective diffusion-based reconstruction. {We further conducted an ablation study to evaluate the impact of removing the CATB component from our LHAN architecture.
+Quantitative results indicate a marginal performance decrease, while the parameter count significantly reduces from 0.8M to 0.5M.
+We further analyze this performance-parameter trade-off in the Discussion section.}

 \textbf{Impact of Multi-Path Inference Strategy:} The multi-path inference strategy simultaneously enhances reconstruction performance and enables uncertainty estimation.
 Here, we further investigate the effect of varying the number of inference paths in DMSM.
 Table \ref{tab:multi-number-psnr} summarizes the reconstruction performance of DMSM across different path counts.
 As observed, increasing the number of paths consistently improves PSNR and SSIM, indicating enhanced reconstruction quality.
 However, beyond $N=15$, further gains become negligible, leading us to set $N=15$ as the default configuration.
 A similar trend is observed for uncertainty estimation.
 Table \ref{tab:uncertainty_quantitative} shows that as the number of paths increases, the PCC between pixel-wise uncertainty estimation and error improves but converges around $N=15$.